65QM850G 120Hz Smart Google TV

 TCL’s QM8 is a great TV.
 TCL has done an excellent job in designing a TV that delivers on all the key performance metrics and features that make a TV premium-class model.

 Its overall picture quality is stunning, delivering outstanding contrast and extremely deep black levels.
-It’s Mini LED QLED TV backlight design is capable of very high levels of brightness in both HDR and SDR.
-The 65” model has a local dimming zone count of 1,080 zones which allows for more precise local dimming control.
+Its Mini LED QLED TV backlight design is capable of very high levels of brightness in both HDR and SDR.
+The 75” model has a local dimming zone count of 1,920 zones which allows for more precise local dimming control.
 This design when implemented well, as is the case with the QM8, allows for excellent black levels and minimal blooming.

 The QM8 is a great gaming TV and is equipped with all the latest gaming features including support for all three variable refresh rates (VRR) technologies (120Hz, 144Hz, 240Hz).
 The QM8 is also compatible with FreeSync and G-SYNC technologies.